 Our search for knowledge should be ceaseless, which mean that it is open-ended….Correct knowledge is necessary to cast out a contentious spirit.
 The cure for inadequate knowledge is “ever more light and knowledge.”….There are a great many wise men and women too in our midst who are too wise to be taught, therefore they must die in their ignorance.” …..True knowledge never shuts the door on more knowledge……Adam and Abraham have the truth, far greater and more truth than what we have, and yet the particular genius of each was that he was constantly “seeking for greater light and knowledge.”

-Due to my increased humility and curiosity for truth, I find myself stopping to consider books, the words people speak, and all life experiences that flow into my existence assessing each for truth.
+Due to my increased humility and curiosity for truth, I find myself stopping to consider books, the words people speak, and all experiences that flow into my life assessing each for truth.

 I began to realize I had a built-in guidance system to gently whisper as to whether to continue to read a book, to pursue a friendship or to continue to be around a certain group of people.
 There is no restriction on who can receive truth, light, knowledge or intelligence.
 Every man receives equally.
-We do not need men, leaders, or rules to tell us what is the truth.
-We each have a built-in GPS that can guide us perfectly if we learn to listen and trust this built-in system.
+You do not need men, leaders, or rules to tell us what is the truth.
+You have a built-in GPS that can guide you perfectly if you learn to listen and trust this built-in system.

 And the Spirit giveth light to every man that cometh into the world; and the Spirit enlighteneth every man through the world, that hearkeneth to the voice of the Spirit.
 D&C 84:46

 Curiosity for Truth brings joy

-We fear what we do not understand, and fears keep us imprisoned.
-When we develop a curiosity for truth it leads to acquiring intelligence that should make us feel excited and grateful.
-The following words remind us truth shall appeal to the heart and mind:
+You fear what you do not understand, and fears keep you imprisoned.
+When you develop a curiosity for truth it leads to acquiring intelligence that should make you feel excited and grateful.
+The following words are a reminder that truth shall appeal to the heart and mind:

 It should bring joy.
 “Verily, verily, I say unto you, I will impart unto you of my Spirit, which shall enlighten your mind, which shall fill your soul with joy;” D&C 11:13